 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 Staff were clear about the vision and their responsibilities in relation to it - There was a clear leadership structure and staff felt supported by management.
 The practice had policies and procedures to govern activity and held regular governance meetings. - An overarching governance framework supported the delivery of the strategy and good quality care.
-This included arrangements to monitor and improve quality and identify risk. - Staff had received inductions, annual performance reviews and attended staff meetings and training opportunities. - The partners encouraged a culture of openness and honesty.
-The practice had systems for being aware of notifiable safety incidents and sharing the information with staff and ensuring appropriate action was taken. - The practice proactively sought feedback from staff and patients and we saw examples where feedback had been acted on.
-The practice engaged with the patient participation group.
+This included arrangements to monitor and improve quality and identify risk. - Staff had received inductions, annual performance reviews and attended staff meetings and training opportunities. - The provider was aware of the requirements of the duty of candour.
+In one example we reviewed we saw evidence the practice complied with these requirements. - The partners encouraged a culture of openness and honesty.
+The practice had systems for being aware of notifiable safety incidents and sharing the information with staff and ensuring appropriate action was taken.

-- There was a focus on continuous learning and improvement at all levels.
+- The practice proactively sought feedback from staff and patients and we saw examples where feedback had been acted on.
+The practice engaged with the patient participation group who were closely involved in running, supporting and promoting the practice, and were a strong patient voice. - There was a focus on continuous learning and improvement at all levels.
 Staff training was a priority and was built into staff rotas. - GPs who were skilled in specialist areas used their expertise to offer additional services to patients.